Indonesia AirAsia Flight 8501: Accident

 Flight path and location of debris.
 Flight path (red) is limited to range of Flightradar24 coverage; it does not reflect ATC coverage.

-Indonesia AirAsia Flight 8501 was a scheduled flight from Surabaya, Java, Indonesia, to Singapore on Sunday, 28 December 2014.
+Indonesia AirAsia Flight 8501 was a scheduled flight from Surabaya, East Java, Indonesia, to Singapore on Sunday, 28 December 2014.
 It was scheduled to depart Juanda International Airport at 05:20 Western Indonesian Time (WIB, UTC+7) and arrive at Singapore Changi Airport at 08:30 Singapore Standard Time (SST, UTC+8).
-PK-AXC took off at 05:35 WIB and reached its cruising altitude at flight level (FL) 320 at 32000 ft fourteen minutes later.
+The aircraft took off at 05:35 WIB and reached its cruising altitude at flight level (FL) 320 at 32000 ft fourteen minutes later.
 It joined air route M635, heading north-west out over the western Java Sea.
 The plane was in contact with Jakarta air traffic control (ATC).

 The flight was normal until 06:00 when an electronic centralised aircraft monitor (ECAM) memo was displayed, along with a master caution light, to indicate a fault with the rudder limiter system.
 Captain Iriyanto read the actions for fixing this failure, and rebooted the aircraft's two Flight Augmentation Computers (FACs).
 The same fault recurred at 06:09, and the captain fixed it in the same way.

 At 06:11, the pilots turned fifteen degrees to the left to avoid inclement weather, and contacted Jakarta ATC to request a climb to FL 380 at 38000 ft for the same reason.
 The controller could not give immediate permission for this due to other aircraft in the vicinity, and instructed them to wait.

-While they were waiting for permission to climb, the rudder limiter problem occurred for a third time, and for the third time the captain reset the FAC computers.
-When the memo displayed for the fourth time, Captain Iriyanto, annoyed by the recurring problem and trying to find another way to fix it, decided to reset the FAC circuit breakers (CB).
+While the pilots were waiting for permission to climb, the rudder limiter problem occurred for a third time, and for the third time the captain reset the FAC computers.
+When the memo displayed for the fourth time, Captain Iriyanto decided to reset the FAC circuit breakers (CB).
 He had previously seen this action being performed by a ground engineer, and believed that it was acceptable to do so in flight.

 The FAC circuit breakers were reset at 06:16:45, with immediate consequences, as this action not only reset the FAC computers but also disconnected the autopilot and autothrottle, and the flight control law changed from Normal to Alternate.
 It allowed the aircraft to roll to the left, and by the time First Officer Plesel reacted to this it was banked at 54 degrees.